- MBBS, Aga Khan University, 1989

 - “Best Attending Physician" (Nominated by House Staff)

 - "Clinician of the Year" (Nominated by Faculty and House Staff)

 About Arif R. Sarwari

-Dr. Arif Rashid Sarwari is currently a Professor in the Section of Infectious Diseases in the Department of Medicine.
+Dr. Arif Rashid Sarwari is currently a Professor in the Division of Infectious Diseases in the Department of Medicine.
 He graduated from the Aga Khan University in Karachi, Pakistan, and did his residency in Internal Medicine at West Virginia University (WVU) where he also served as a Chief Resident.
 He completed a fellowship in Infectious Diseases at the University of Maryland as well as a Master’s of Science in Epidemiology and Preventative Medicine.
 After serving for a few years at his alma mater, the Aga Khan University, as a Consultant in Infectious Diseases, he joined the faculty at the School of Medicine at WVU in 2000.
 He has served as the Medical Director of the WVU Positive Health Clinic, a Ryan White Part C and D funded clinic for the care of HIV positive patients.
 In addition he serves as a consultant to the State Rapid HIV Testing program.
 His interests include Medical Education, HIV, Parasitology, and Antimicrobial Resistance.
 He has been the recipient of numerous teaching awards by the Department of Medicine (Outstanding Teacher, Outstanding Faculty, Best Attending Physician, Clinician of the Year), Department of Family Medicine (Outstanding Teacher), WVU School of Medicine (Distinguished Teacher, David Z. Morgan Mentor Award)), WVU (Foundation Outstanding Teacher), and the American College of Physicians (Herbert S. Waxman Award for Outstanding Medical Student Educator).